AMSAT-NA/PacSatFSKBoard/NOTES.md

 ordered, hopefully that works.
 UPDATE: They work, need to update the schematic.

-The LP-XDS110 debugger works find with the board, document this, including how to order a cable.  https://www.adafruit.com/product/1675 or https://www.digikey.com/en/products/detail/olimex-ltd/ARM-JTAG-20-10/3471401 Also document that you cannot turn off power when the board is connected to the debugger or bad things can happen.
+The LP-XDS110 debugger works fine with the board, document this, including how to order a cable.  https://www.adafruit.com/product/1675 or https://www.digikey.com/en/products/detail/olimex-ltd/ARM-JTAG-20-10/3471401 Also document that you cannot turn off power when the board is connected to the debugger or bad things can happen, and that the serial port doesn't work if you don't have the JTAG connector in place.

-Fix the watchdog jumper or order the right part.

 The debug port and the serial interface are too close together.
 Separate them out a bit.
+Also, make the serial port a right-angle connector so it can be used when in the board stack.
+The JTAG connector appears to have enough room.

 Change R117 to 18K, output at 2.5V is marginal.
 Same may be true for the ACTIVE\_N line.
 Actually, the ACTIVE\_N line has its own issues,